BlackBerry Curve: Curve 8900

-The initial release was in February 2009 on T-Mobile but was later released on AT&T as well.
-This phone is known as Blackberry Javelin in Asia. @ China Mobile versions were released the 8910 in 2010 and 2011 the 8980.
+The initial release was in November 2008 in the UK & Canada, though it later released in the US in February 2009 on T-Mobile, and later on AT&T as well.
+China Mobile versions were released the 8910 in 2010 and 2011 the 8980.
 The 8910 is identical except for the removal of wifi to comply with Chinese regulations at the time.
 The 8980 design is radically different from the 8900 or 8910; its design cues are virtually identical to the Blackberry Bold 9700/9780/9788 series but lacking 3G capabilities; the 8980's keyboard is the typical Curve "chicklet".

 While not as positive as other BlackBerry phones, the reviews of the Curve 8900 were mostly positive with praise for the improvements made over previous models but was criticized for the lack of 3G and a relatively slow processor.
 The 8900 was also praised for its new, stylish and confident look.